Genital Warts

 What symptoms could I have?

-Most people who get HPV don’t show any signs or symptoms (including genital warts), and the virus could go away by itself.
+Most people who get HPV don’t show any signs or symptoms (including genital warts), and the virus will go away by itself.
 This means that you might not know if you or your partner has the virus.

 If you do get genital warts, you might notice fleshy bumps, growths or skin changes appearing anywhere in the genital or anal area.
+The warts can appear three weeks to a few months, or even years after catching HPV.

 How do you test for it?